kelvinc123/rag-hotel-data/README.md

 iSEArch Hotels is a Retrieval-Augmented Generation (RAG) hotel search chatbot that leverages Qdrant for enhanced semantic search capabilities, integrating OpenAI for natural language understanding and Traversaal API for dynamic content retrieval.

+## Awards and Recognition 🏅

+We are proud to announce that our iSEArch Hotels Project achieved 2nd place in a hackathon organized by Traversaal.ai, competing against 44 participants.
+This recognition highlights our team's dedication to leveraging innovative technology integrations to develop a state-of-the-art hotel chatbot.

 ## Getting Started

 ### Prerequisites